 The history of the trail stretches back to the early 1900s, when a rail line was built to bring people, produce, and timber from areas south and east of Portland into the growing metropolis.
 Known variously as the Portland Traction Company Line, the Cazadero Line, or the Bellrose Line, the railroad finally adopted the name Springwater Division Line, though neither the railroad nor the trail that bears the town's name ever reached this small community.
 In 1990, Portland bought the railroad corridor, which had ceased its passenger service in 1958 and its freight and timber hauling in the 1980s.
 The multiuse trail opened in 1996.

-For a recreational tour, start at the Johnson Creek Boulevard trailhead; it provides ease of parking and avoids the on-road section between Ninth and 19th Avenues.
+For a recreational tour, start at the Johnson Creek Boulevard trailhead; it provides ease of parking and avoids the on-road section, called the Sellwood Gap, between 13th and 19th Avenues.
 Sellwood Riverfront Park is an alternate start point and worth a visit if you don't mind this bit of road section.
 The downtown start at SE Fourth Avenue and SE Ivon Street is another option.
 To avoid an industrial section from mile 8, which is not well traveled during the week or at night, choose the trailhead east of the I-205 Multi-Use Path at Flavel Street.

 The Johnson Creek Boulevard trailhead sits at mile 6.
 If you backtrack a bit to cross the creek, you'll find a natural area.
 At mile 9, you'll cross the I-205 Multi-Use Path.
 If you continue east on the Springwater Corridor, you'll go under I-205.
 Equestrian use is most common east of I-205, where a separate soft-surface path meanders away from the main trail where topography allows.